 If you notice these changes in one or both hands, come in for a thorough diagnostic exam.

+Carpal tunnel treatment varies from person to person.
 Some people respond well to a period of bracing or splinting.
 Over-the-counter pain medications can lessen discomfort and relieve swelling.

-Don’t live with the pain and limitations of carpal tunnel syndrome when there are safe and effective treatments that can help.
-Schedule a consultation at Elite Sports Medicine + Orthopedics today online or by phone.
+Don’t live with the pain and limitations of carpal tunnel syndrome when safe and effective treatments can help.
+Schedule a consultation today to be evaluated for carpal tunnel relief in Nashville or Franklin, Tennessee.